-The email designer within SharpSpring allows for the creation of Rich Site Summary (RSS) based emails that populate with content from a blog, or posts from a website.
-These RSS emails can be sent automatically to a list on a daily, weekly or monthly basis.
-The article provides a step-by-step walkthrough of setting up an RSS email within SharpSpring.
+Rich Site Summary (RSS) is a method of publishing frequently updated information (typically blog entries or website posts) through a feed, including a summary of the content and related metadata.
+RSS-based emails allow you to include the feed (and related data) within an email that can be delivered to a list of subscribers.
+The email designer within SharpSpring allows for the creation of RSS emails that populate with content from a blog, or posts from a website.
+These RSS emails can be sent automatically to a list on a daily, weekly, or monthly basis.
+This article provides information on setting up RSS emails within SharpSpring.

 The following users can create RSS-based emails:

 - Adding the RSS Widget to an Email